Arielbs/precisionMaterialsDesign/README.md

 # LayerDesign
-This repository goal is to provide simple to use basic Rosetta script examples based.
+This repository provides simple to use basic Rosetta script examples.
 To use this protocols please follow the instructions below.

 Initial instructions:<br/>
 1. Copy the git repository to your local machine:<br/>